 Wreckateer introduces the new Avatar Famestar feature.
 These new achievements allow your avatar to earn fame in games that utilize Avatars as the main playable characters.
 This is the first game that supports the feature, but Full House Poker and A World of Kelflings will receive an update that adds the support.
 Three more games that are not yet released will have support once released:Avatar Motocross Madness, Fire Pro Wrestling and Homerun Stars.
 Earning fame will unlock new outfits that relate to the different games.

 Wreckateer adds enough puzzle elements to a casual style genre that every type of gamer can find something to enjoy in the game.
-I wouldn’t play through all 60 of the levels in one sitting…I mean standing, but Wreckateer is better played in short bursts when you feel the need to knock towers over or want to blow something up.Note: The Wreckateer review was written based on the Xbox 360 version of the game.
+I wouldn’t play through all 60 of the levels in one sitting…I mean standing, but Wreckateer is better played in short bursts when you feel the need to knock towers over or want to blow something up.Note: Wreckateer was reviewed on Xbox 360.
+A digital copy of the game was provided by the publisher/developer.